ZakariyeAden/ZakariyeAden/README.md

 - 👀 I’m interested in Web Development, App Development and Cybersecurity
 - 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on Web Development and UX/UI Designer
-- 📫 How to reach me @Zakariyeadenn
+- 📫 How to reach me Zakariyeadenn@gmail.com

 <!---
 ZakariyeAden/ZakariyeAden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.